A Multi-Perspective Benchmark and Moderation Model for Evaluating Safety and Adversarial Robustness: Conclusion

 \section{Conclusion}

 This research highlights the limitations of current LLM-based moderators in detecting and mitigating harmful content when evaluated on a multi-dimensional dataset.
-While both open-source and proprietary moderators performed well on their own in-house benchmark datasets, their effectiveness dropped sharply when tested on the GuardEval.
+While both open-source and proprietary moderators performed well on their own in-house benchmark datasets, their effectiveness dropped sharply when tested on GuardEval.
 To address this gap, we introduce GGuard, trained on 23 coarse-grained and 106 fine-grained safety categories.
-GGuard consistently outperformed existing moderators across multiple benchmark datasets, demonstrating its robustness.
-These results underscore the critical need for multi-perspective datasets that include representation from marginalized communities, while also avoiding over-censorship.
+GGuard consistently outperforms existing moderators across multiple benchmark datasets, suggesting that increased taxonomic granularity is a prerequisite for achieving real-world robustness.

-Our findings also reveal persistent shortcomings in current systems' ability to detect subtler biases and harmful intent, highlighting their dependence on diverse and inclusive training data for reliable moderation.
-Future moderation tools should be co-developed with marginalized communities to capture the full spectrum of sociolinguistic nuances and intersectional biases, leading to more equitable, accurate, and culturally aware moderation systems.
+Our results underscore the critical need for multi-perspective datasets that include representation from marginalized communities while avoiding over-censorship.
+Existing moderators are prone to over-refusal when encountering sensitive topics involving marginalized communities due to a lack of sociolinguistic depth in training data, which is necessary to distinguish between identity-based discussions and actual harmful content.
+Integrating diverse representation into moderation datasets is, therefore, not only an ethical necessity but also a technical requirement to reduce over-blocking and ensure that legitimate discourse remains unhindered.

+In conclusion, advancing reliable moderation requires a shift from reductive, filter-based architectures to systems that are fundamentally culturally aware.
+Future research must prioritize the co-development of safety frameworks alongside marginalized communities to ensure that moderation tools are grounded in the full spectrum of intersectional biases and linguistic nuances.
+This integration provides the foundation for next-generation moderation tools that are as socio-culturally aligned as they are technically robust.

 \begin{acks}